kaligraffy/basiccryptmypi/README.md

 ARG1 can be:
 -b or build - standard build
--nx or build_no_extract - build without preparing the filesystem, useful if your script fails on an optional setup and you don't want to copy again
--m or mount_only - only mount an image or disk
+-nx or build_no_extract - build without preparing the filesystem -m or mount_only - only mount an image or disk
 -u or unmount - unmount
+-i or initramfs - mount and run mkinitramfs
 -h or help - prints this help message
+-o or optional_only - mounts and runs whats in optional setup

 Follow the prompts

-PURPOSE

-Creates a configurable kali sd card or usb for the raspberry pi with strong encryption as default.
-The following options should be descriptive enough, but look in options.sh for what each one does:

-See file env.sh-example-template for a full list of options

-Testing is 'ad hoc' and only for the RPI4.
-Other kernels might work if set in env.sh

 ISSUES

-Mounts need manually unmounting, sometimes
+- Mounts need manually unmounting, sometimes

-HOW DOES IT WORK
+- Some optional setup options aren't fully tested

 LOGGING

-The script logs to the cryptmypi directory
+The script logs to the cryptmypi directory file build.log